jthompsonexamples/cleaningData/README.md

 The data were subset using regular expressions to only get the mean, sd, and meanFreq measurements and the names cleaned up by removing dashes.

-Finally the data were reformatted from wide to tidy using the gather command to convert into a two column structure.
+Finally I calculated the mean of each feature using group_by and summarize.